decentral1se/haskellbook-berlin/index.markdown

 We're a group based in Berlin motivated to learn the [Haskell][haskell] programming language.
 Initially proposed by [Adel][adel], we plan to use the newly released ['Haskell Programming from first principles'][the-book] as our learning material.
-The author comes highly recommended, please visit [his blog][blog] to find out more.
+The authors come highly recommended, please visit [Chris Allen's blog][blog] and [Julie Moronuki's blog][blog2] for more information.

 We are currently waiting on coupon codes for members of this group to purchase the book at a reasonable discount.
 In the mean time, you can check [the offical